 4.3 Each finalist is expected to attend all tours and events that are part of the planned program of the CWSF.

 4.5 During the judging process, finalists will be photographed with their exhibits.
-The photos are kept for Youth Science Canada records, and may be used for promotional purposes.
+The photos are kept for Youth Science Canada records, will be published online and may be used for promotional purposes.